kmati/friedjuju/README.md

 **Syntax for dot expressions:**

-Details about the syntax of the dot expressions can be found in the ```ideas/idea-expression-grammar.md``` document.
+Details about the syntax of the dot expressions can be found in the [ideas/idea-expression-grammar.md](ideas/idea-expression-grammar.md "A Full(ish) Description of the Expression Grammar") document.
 Read the sections describing Usage 1.

 # Gotcha: No top-level attribute declarations